What federal or Small Business Administration (SBA) financial assistance programs are available for my business?

 Shuttered Venue Operators (SVO) Grant

 The Shuttered Venue Operators (SVO) Grant program was established by the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act, signed into law on December 27, 2020.
-The program includes $15 billion in grants to shuttered venues, to be administered by the Small Business Administration’s Office of Disaster Assistance.
+Applications are slated to go live on April 8, 2021 Visit the program application page to sign up for updates.

 Eligible applicants may qualify for SVO Grants equal to 45% of their gross earned revenue, with the maximum amount available for a single grant award of $10 million. $2 billion is reserved for eligible applications with up to 50 full-time employees.